-Drone startup company wins MidAtlantic Farm Credit AgPitch competition
+Drone start-up wins MidAtlantic Farm Credit AgPitch competition

 STEVENSVILLE, Md. — A Southern Maryland drone start-up won MidAtlantic Farm Credit’s 2018 AgPitch competition on Dec.
 6 with a mission to pair farm data captured from the sky with on-the-ground analysis to save farmers money.

 MADTECH, launched by a father and son in Calvert County, beat nearly 30 competitors and won a grand prize of $7,500 and a host of free services at Grow & Fortify’s Value-Added Agriculture Summit where the finalists were judged.

 “Why will people buy the MADTECH system?
 They’re going to save a lot of money,” said Tom Marnane, company president, to a group of judges evaluating five finalist presentations hours before the winner was announced.
 “We provide the solution.
 We don’t just provide data.”